-What does the 2020/SP term timeline look like for faculty?
+What does the 2020/FA term timeline look like for faculty?

 |Course Activity||How to Accomplish||Suggested Date|